samuela/torch2jax/README.md

 PyTorch has a non-trivial API surface to cover.
 Contributions are welcome!

 Run the test suite with `pytest` running in `nix develop`.
-Format imports with `isort --dont-follow-links .`.
+Format the codebase with `ruff check --fix . && ruff format .`.